inigo-llc/guides/software-development-lifecycle/README.md

 For more on god sizing, read more here: [10 TIPS FOR BETTER STORY ESTIMATION](https://www.leadingagile.com/2014/01/10-tips-better-story-estimation/)

 #### Enter Stories Into Revision Control
+*This should be done by the development lead on the project*

 The Master Story List will need to be entered into the revision control system.
 This does not need to be done all at once if it is very long, but at least the high priority items or enough to get started on a development Hike.
 Ideally all stories that are sized will be entered in the revision control system.